int

 • In the 20th century, the first poker club was created.
 It offered Texas Hold'em, Omaha, Stud, and Draw poker.

-• The most common poker is Texas Hold'em.
+• The most common poker game is Texas Hold'em.
 It appeared in Robstown, Texas.
 Further, this version migrated to Dallas and later to Las Vegas.

 • Texas Hold'em is the official game of the world competitions.